rachelbrouzes/rachelbrouzes/README.md

 - 👋 Hi, I’m @rachelbrouzes
 - 👀 I’m interested in ...
-HEALTH AND WELLNESS
+BIO-HACKING AND YOGA
 - 🌱 I’m currently learning ...
-HTML, CSS and JAVASCRIPT
+ANGULAR
 - 💞️ I’m looking to collaborate on ...
-MY FIRST PROJECT
+YOUR NEXT PROJECT
-- 📫 How to reach me ... r.brouzes@aol.com
+- 📫 How to reach me ... brouzes.rachel@gmail.com

 <!---
 rachelbrouzes/rachelbrouzes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.